 WHAT DOES GANE & MARSHALL DO?

-Gane & Marshall aim to do the following, namely –
+Gane & Marshall aim to do the following on all of our tours and holidays:

 Use locally owned transport, accommodation, tour guide services and restaurants in the host countries.

-Minimise our environmental and social impact by limiting group size to an average of 15-20 participants in all incentive and tour groups.
+Minimise our environmental and social impact by limiting group size to an average of 15-20 participants in all tour groups.

 Assist with the education of local tour guides on sustainable tourism practices.